Asian shares poised to follow Wall Street's rocky lead

 (Reuters) - Asian stock futures were under pressure on Wednesday after a late, sharp sell-off on Wall Street and as oil prices slumped under pressure from swelling global supplies.

-Hong Kong futures HSIc1 were down following two days of gains.
+Hong Kong futures were down following two days of gains.
 Australian shares were expected to open lower as warnings of an economic slump and a spike in unemployment due to the coronavirus pandemic dampened sentiment.

-Nikkei futures NKc1 were down 0.37% at 2319 GMT.
-The Nikkei 225 index .N225 closed up 4.24% at 18,576.3 on Tuesday as the Japanese government promised a near-$1 trillion stimulus package - equal to a fifth of its gross domestic product - to address the impact of the coronavirus pandemic.
+Nikkei futures were down 0.37% at 2319 GMT.
+The Nikkei 225 index closed up 4.24% at 18,576.3 on Tuesday as the Japanese government promised a near-$1 trillion stimulus package - equal to a fifth of its gross domestic product - to address the impact of the coronavirus pandemic.

 After U.S. stock markets closed, President Donald Trump said the United States may be getting to the top of the coronavirus curve.